Puter-Apps/app-data-inspector/README.md

 - Modern CSS for styling with a responsive design
 - JSON formatting and syntax highlighting

-## Puter SDK Integration
+## Puter.js Integration

-The App Data Inspector serves as a practical example of how to use the Puter SDK:
+The App Data Inspector serves as a practical example of how to use the Puter.js SDK:

 - Authentication with `puter.auth.signIn()` and `puter.auth.isSignedIn()`
 - App data retrieval with `puter.apps.list()`